Hucker History, Family Crest & Coats of Arms

 The surname Hucker was first found in Somerset, where they held a family seat from very early times.

-Important Dates for the Hucker family
+Early History of the Hucker family

 This web page shows only a small excerpt of our Hucker research.
 Another 30 words (2 lines of text) covering the years 1307 and 1333 are included under the topic Early Hucker History in all our PDF Extended History products and printed products wherever possible.